 Undeterred, Sample kept racing — and winning — throughout high school.
 In a 2019 article for MileSplit New York, which ranks high school track athletes in the Empire State, the writer said Sample has "one of the most incredible track and field stories" in the state, adding that it's "a tale that is simply incredible regardless of what circumstances are attached to its telling."

-As the fall progressed and Sample began meeting his hallmates and teammates, he opened up to some of them about losing the woman who was his biggest fan both on and off the track.
+As the fall of 2020 progressed and Sample began meeting his hallmates and teammates, he opened up to some of them about losing the woman who was his biggest fan both on and off the track.

 "The people I meet in my hall, my classes, my team are just fantastic people," he says.
 "One of the things that I really have loved about Bucknell is that the students and the staff are just truly great people.
 So many people, whether they knew it or not, were so instrumental in helping that healing process."